Michelle Rempel Garner: In opposition

 On November 20, 2015, Rempel Garner was appointed the Official Opposition Critic for Immigration, Refugees and Citizenship.
 In this role, she was an advocate for human rights and advocated for the protection of ethnic minorities, including the Yazidis.
 In 2016, a motion put forward by Rempel Garner, which acknowledged the genocide of the Yazidis and called on the government to expedite the processing of Yazidi refugees coming to Canada, passed unanimously.
 Rempel Garner also sponsored Parliamentary Petition E-1310 during this time, which petitioned the government to explicitly condemn the practice of female genital mutilation in its guide for new citizens.
 Rempel Garner tabled a bill amending Canada's bestiality laws in December 2017, which stalled at first reading.
 Approximately a year later, a government bill addressing the same concerns was tabled by Justice Minister Jody Wilson-Raybould.

 From November 2019, Rempel Garner served as Conservative Shadow Minister for Industry and Economic Development.
 In this role, she has advocated for policies that would compel companies to be more transparent on their data collection practices.
 With the onset of the COVID-19 pandemic, Rempel Garner called for greater oversight and transparency from the federal government on state-sponsored cell phone contact tracing applications, calling for express consent and strict limits on data collection.

 As Critic for Innovation and Economic Development, Rempel Garner also supported potential legislative solutions to address the lack of reliable internet access in Canada, which is a barrier to equality of opportunity and economic growth for many Canadians.
 To this end, in May 2020, Rempel Garner launched the Conservative Party's ‘Connect Canada’ consultation initiative for action on rural internet access.
 The initiative delivered a report outlining policy proposals that would aim for all Canadians to have access to affordable and reliable internet by the year 2021.

 In June 2020, Rempel Garner passed a motion with support from other opposition parties to have the Standing Committee on Industry, Science and Technology study the effects of foreign takeovers and the Investment Canada Act.

 In September 2020, Rempel Garner was appointed Official Opposition health critic by Erin O'Toole.
 In this role she has been critical of the Liberal Party's COVID-19 vaccine rollout.

-In 2022, Rempel Graner wrote an article in favour of proportional representation during the debate on the 2022 Canadian federal electoral redistribution.
+In 2022, Rempel Garner wrote an article in favour of proportional representation during the debate on the 2022 Canadian federal electoral redistribution.